Prof. Zhendong Su

 [Reports: GCC (link1, link2, link3, link4, link5), LLVM (link1, link2, link3, link4, link5)]

 Zhendong Su (high-def photo; short bio; 2-page short CV; full CV) is a full professor in the Department of Computer Science at ETH Zurich since August 2018.
-He is on leave from UC Davis in 2018-19, where he has been a full professor in Computer Science and a Chancellor's Fellow.
+He is also an adjunct professor at UC Davis, where he had been a full professor in Computer Science and a Chancellor's Fellow until June 2019.
 He joined the UC Davis faculty in January 2003 after receiving his Ph.D. in Computer Science (with minor in Mathematics) from UC Berkeley.
 He received a B.S. in Computer Science and a B.A. in Mathematics from UT Austin in 1995.

 He serves on the steering committees of ISSTA and ESEC/FSE, served as an Associate Editor for ACM TOSEM, co-chaired SAS 2009, program chaired ISSTA 2012, and program co-chaired SIGSOFT FSE 2016.
 He frequently serves on program committees of major venues (such as ICSE, FSE, ISSTA, PLDI, POPL, OOPSLA, and CAV).

 His PhD/postdoctoral students also received much recognition, including a SIGSOFT Impact Paper Award, a SIGSOFT Outstanding Dissertation Award and a UC Davis Zuhair A. Munir Best Dissertation Award; they assumed tenure-track positions at major research universities (e.g., Singapore Management University, University College London, Georgia Tech, Waterloo), R&D positions at major companies (e.g., Google, Facebook, Microsoft, Tencent, and Visa Research), and scientific/technical leadership positions at successful early-stage companies (e.g., Viv Labs).